starwolves/space/README.md

 --release
 ```

-### Prototype Godot Client
+### Old Prototype Godot Client

-You can obtain the feature-rich 0.0.3-snap7 prototype client on [Discord](https://discord.gg/yYpMun9CTT).
+You can obtain the feature-rich but old prototype client on [Discord](https://discord.gg/yYpMun9CTT).
 Ensure your server has the right git branch with the same version as the obtained Godot client and not the master branch!

-The prototype client is built on top of a Godot 3.4 release.
+The old prototype client is built on top of a Godot 3.4 release.

 ### The new 1st person Bevy client